OscarFromNZ/InstagramMutualFollowerChecker/README.md

 ## Limitations

-1. **Public Accounts Only**: Only works with public Instagram accounts.
-Private accounts will return an error.
+1. **Public Accounts & Private Accounts you Follow**: Only works with public Instagram accounts & private accounts you follow.

 2. **Large Follower Lists**: Fetching very large follower lists (10k+) may take significant time and memory.

 ## Troubleshooting

 ### "Account is private - Only public accounts can be checked"
-- Verify the Instagram account is public (not private)
+- Verify you follow the account
-- Go to the account's profile and check privacy settings
-- Only public accounts can have their followers accessed

 ### "Username not found"
 - Make sure the username is spelled correctly